Stories

 • He explains the arithmetic he uses to continuously win at these games and make millions.

 In 2018 alone, Americans spent more than $80 billion playing the lottery.
-Over 25 of these states took in more from their lottery winnings than from corporate income tax, which is why investigators were stunned to learn of retired couple that made $26 billion winning the lottery multiple times in various different states.
+Over 25 of these states took in more from their lottery winnings than from corporate income tax, which is why investigators were stunned to learn of a retired couple that made $26 billion winning the lottery multiple times in various different states.
 They were sure they had to be scamming the system somehow!

 ADVERTISEMENT